 |February 19, 2029||Presidents Day and Washington’s Birthday 2029||Monday||8|

 Is President’s Day the same as Washington’s birthday?

-Washington’s Birthday is also called the Presidents’ Day.
+Washington’s Birthday is also called Presidents’ Day.
 The Government announced a holiday on the 3rd of Monday of February.
-The event was celebrated to honor the past & present presidents of United States of America especially the George Washington & Abraham Lincoln.
+The event was celebrated to honor the past & present presidents of the United States of America especially George Washington & Abraham Lincoln.